» HELP! I am on Windows 10 and my game was fine but all of a sudden it started to freeze and crash.

 CUSTOM RACE MODS ARE NOT RECOMMENDED.
 There is currently no compatibility patch for custom races, and if you use a custom race, you may experience bugs in character generation.
 This is because in Fallout 3, your character starts as a child, and most custom races do not come with an associated "child race".
 For more on this and how to fix your custom race, see this thread.

 If you do use a lot of mods, please disable them before reporting a bug in TTW to confirm that the bug is not caused by one of your mods.

-4GB Fallout New Vegas is highly recommended - to allow the game to use more system memory to lower the liklihood of memory-related crashes.
+FNV 4GB Patcher is highly recommended - to allow the game to use more system memory to lower the liklihood of memory-related crashes.
 This isn't absolutely required unless you are using texture replacers.
 High-res textures will show up as solid black if the game is running out of memory - so if you are seeing any black textures, you definitely need this mod.
-To use this with NVSE, just install NVSE normally, install the 4GB patch, and launch the game from the FNV4GB.exe file instead of using the nvse_loader.exe file.
-NVSE will still work, and FNV will be able to address up to 4GB of system memory.
+The GOG.com versions are already 4GB enabled by default, so if your games are from GOG.com, you should skip this patcher.

 » How do I use body and armor replacers with TTW?